benfulcher/hctsa/README.md

 The first, [`tscompdata`](https://github.com/robjhyndman/tscompdata), makes available existing collections of time-series data for analysis.
 The second, [`tsfeatures`](https://github.com/robjhyndman/tsfeatures), includes implementations of a range of time-series features.

+### Khiva
+[Khiva](https://github.com/shapelets/khiva) is an open-source library of efficient algorithms to analyse time series in GPU and CPU.

 ### `pyunicorn`

 A python-based nonlinear time-series analysis and complex systems code package, [pyunicorn](http://scitation.aip.org/content/aip/journal/chaos/25/11/10.1063/1.4934554).